rnakato/SSP/README.md

 then the output files (prefix: "ChIP") are generated in the directory "sspout (default)".
 The format of input file is automatically detected by postfix(.sam/.bam/.bowtie/.tagalign(.gz)).
 If the detection does not work well, supply -f option (e.g., "-f BAM").

-The genome table file is
+The genome table file (genometable.txt) is a tab-delimited file describing the name and length of each chromosome (see 4.1.)

 To supply the mappable genome table: